Lowen (band): Musical style

 Lowen perform a blend of progressive, doom, death and stoner metal with Middle Eastern music.
 The duo consulted musicologists to discuss their approach, including Richard Dumbrill, who warned them that playing microtonal music on Western instruments "couldn't be done"; after studying folk music from Egypt, Turkey and Iran, Shem Lucas managed to recreate microtones using quarter-tone bends, pre-bends and slurred phrasing, seeing a connection between the rhythmic nature of Middle Eastern folk music and how guitars are sometimes used for percussion in brutal death metal.
 Sammy Urwin and Justine Jones of Employed to Serve (owners of Lowen's label Church Road Records) defined them as "world prog".

-Nina Saeidi sings in English, Farsi, Akkadian and Sumerian and is influenced by traditional and contemporary Iranian music, employing the Tahrir technique.
+Nina Saeidi sings in English, Persian, Akkadian and Sumerian and is influenced by traditional and contemporary Iranian music, employing the Tahrir technique.
 Lowen's lyrics draw inspiration from ancient mythology, science fiction and fantasy.
 Saeidi discovered heavy metal as a teenager and was influenced by Akercocke and System of a Down, whose incorporation of music from their native Armenia inspired her to follow a similar path.
 She was initially the band's bassist and didn't even consider singing, but Shem Lucas encouraged her to do it after listening to her guide vocals.

 Lucas is influenced by Mike Scheidt of YOB and Tom G Warrior of Celtic Frost, citing the latter's Monotheist as a particular favorite.
 He says Lowen's sound incorporates maqam, Iranian folk music and North African music and frequently explores time signatures other than 4/4.

-Personal life

-Saeidi is genderfluid and uses she/they pronouns.